 Improper air trunking installation from the cleaner and into the collector causes up to 90% of the difficulties in conjunction with improper air movement.
 Sharp turns, improper junctions, poor connections and poor collection equipment will all contribute to air deficiency in a cleaner.
 Improper air clearance also results in a very dirty, dusty plant operation.
-The top fans develop sufficient velocity so that cyclone-type collectors can be used to settle the dust and chaff from the air discharge of the cleaner.
-The following are a few of the common errors found in plants and how each can be avoided or corrected.
+The bottom fan DOES NOT develop sufficient velocity so that cyclone-type collectors can be used to settle the dust and chaff from the air discharge of the cleaner unless a fan booster is installed at the air discharge point of the cleaner.